zullicm/phase-3-ruby-oo-basics-anagram-detector/README.md

-# Anagram Detector Lab
+# Bonus: Anagram Detector Lab

 ## Learning Goals

-- Build a class with an initialize method
+- Build a class that uses an initialize method
 - Use an attribute accessor macro to make an attribute available to a class's methods